lingsv/wids_collaborative_workshop/README.md

-# wids_collaborative_workshop
-#Repositório de arquivos do Workshop do WiDS Collaborative 2021
+# Repositório de arquivos do Workshop do WiDS Collaborative 2021